Head Gaskets 101: What They Are and How They Work in Your Vehicle

 Since the gasket is used as a gasket, maintaining pressure is essential for engine power.

 Once the seal is broken, it can no longer act as a seal and will allow pressure to escape, drastically reducing engine power – one of the few signs of a broken head.
-Also, oil and coolant hoses can start to leak where they shouldn’t be.
+Also, oil and coolant hoses can leak where they shouldn’t be.

 As coolant enters the combustion chambers, it mixes and dilutes engine oil, reducing the cooling capacity of the cooling system, which can cause the engine to overheat.